En español | Virginia’s Nov. 8 general election will decide races for seats in the U.S. House of Representatives. The state’s primary was June 21.

-Check your registration status using the department of election’s citizen portal.
+Check your registration status using the elections department's citizen portal.

 Make sure your completed ballot includes a witness signature.
-You can return it by mail or in person:
+Return it by mail or in person:

 Vote early at your local registrar's office or at a nearby satellite polling location from Sept.
 23 through Nov.
 5 until 5 p.m.
 Contact your local registrar’s office for hours and locations.

 The general election is Tuesday, Nov.
 8. Polls are open from 6 a.m. to 7 p.m.
-You can cast a ballot after 7 p.m. as long as you were in line before the polls closed.
+You can cast a ballot after 7 p.m. if you were in line before the polls closed.
 Use the Virginia Department of Elections website to find your polling place.

 Yes, you’ll either need an acceptable form of identification — like a Virginia driver’s license or work, military or student ID — or you’ll need to sign an ID confirmation statement.
 If you don’t sign the statement, you’ll receive a provisional ballot and will have until Nov.
 14 to fax, email, mail or deliver an acceptable form of ID to election officials for your vote to count.